-The California Emancipation of Minors Act (Civil Code Sections 60-70) was enacted in 1978 to provide a clear statement defining emancipation and its consequences and to permit an emancipated minor to obtain a court declaration of his or her status.
+The California Emancipation of Minors Act (Civil Code Sections 60-70) was enacted in 1978 to provide a clear statement defining emancipation and its consequences and to permit an emancipated minor to obtain a court declaration of his or her status.2

-Civil Code Section 62 provides that a person under the age of 18 years is an emancipated minor if the minor has entered into a valid marriage, 3 is on active duty with the armed forces of the United States, or has received a court declaration of emancipation.
-4 Civil Code Section 63 gives the emancipated minor important capacities and rights that otherwise are restricted to adults.
+Civil Code Section 62 provides that a person under the age of 18 years is an emancipated minor if the minor has entered into a valid marriage, is on active duty with the armed forces of the United States, or has received a court declaration of emancipation.4 Civil Code Section 63 gives the emancipated minor important capacities and rights that otherwise are restricted to adults.
 It provides, for example, that an emancipated minor shall be considered as being over the age of majority for the purposes of entering into a binding contract, suing or being sued in his or her own name, buying or selling real property, and obtaining a work permit without the request of parents or guardian.

 In the course of its study of probate law, the Commission has reviewed the Emancipation of Minors Act and related provisions.
-The Commission recommends that a provision be added to the Emancipation of Minors Act to provide expressly that an emancipated minor has the right to make or revoke a will.
+The Commission recommends that a provision be added to the Emancipation of Minors Act to provide expressly that an emancipated minor has the capacity to make or revoke a will.
 Provisions also should be added to that act to provide express authorization for an emancipated minor to take various actions necessary for estate planning or in connection with probate proceedings.
 Various other clarifications of the act also should be made.
 The significant recommendations are discussed in more detail below.

-^{1.} Cal.
-Stats.
-1978, ch.
+Cal.
+Stats., ch.
 1059.

-^{2.} See Civil Code § 61.
+&lt;sup>2 See Civil Code § 61.

-^{3.} The minor remains emancipated whether or not the marriage was terminated by dissolution.
+&lt;sup>3 The minor remains emancipated whether or not the marriage was terminated by dissolution.
 Civil Code § 62(a).

-^{4.} Civil Code § 64 provides a procedure for obtaining a court declaration of emancipation.
+Civil Code § 64 provides a procedure for obtaining a court declaration of emancipation.
 Civil Code § 61 provides in part: "This part is not intended to affect the status of minors who are now or may become emancipated under present decisional case law."
 Civil Code § 65 provides a court procedure for rescission of the declaration of emancipation, and Civil Code § 69 provides for a proceeding to void a declaration of emancipation obtained by fraud or by the withholding of material information.

-^{5.} Existing law gives an emancipated minor the capacity to enter into a binding contract.
+Existing law gives an emancipated minor the capacity to enter into a binding contract.
 Civil Code § 63(b).
-Section 10112 of the
+Section 10112 of the Insurance Code requires written consent of a parent or guardian for certain transactions with respect to life or disability insurance or annuity contracts involving a minor.
+A provision should be added to the